Who is eligible for an award?

 Who can nominate?

-Awards Committee members may also put forward nominations, in an effort to ensure that no deserving recipient is overlooked.
+Nominations may be put forward by the BCMA Staff, Council, and Committee Members in an effort to ensure that no deserving recipient is overlooked.

 Can I nominate myself and/or my organization?